marcdloeb/CAPP30239_FA22/final_project/README.md

     - neighborhood_polys
       - This subdirectory contains the polygons used to assign neighborhood names to street address points and census tracts, to enable later aggregation
   - working_data
+    - This directory contains intermediate data, middle stages of transformation of source data into chart_data and map_data